FOA - Workshops

 - How can we Successfully Remove Antisemitic Content from Social Media?
 Practical Workshop:

 Searching for content on the most popular social media platforms using keywords/terms, the social networks’ policy regarding antisemitic content, and reporting antisemitic content to the networks (TikTok, Instagram, etc.).
 If relevant to the group (experienced/advanced), this workshop can also include advanced information about Telegram, alongside cyber and advanced monitoring techniques.

 - What are Social Media Platforms Really Doing to Reduce Antisemitism?

-The connection between social networks’ policy regarding hate speech and the fight against anti-semitism and antisemitic content, IHRA working definition of ‘Antisemitism’; a review of antisemitic content in various countries and across languages; a comparison between past and present manifestations of antisemitism and anti-Israel sentiment; Why won’t the social networks remove content that calls for the destruction of Israel?
+The connection between social networks’ policy regarding hate speech and the fight against antisemitism and antisemitic content, IHRA’s working definition of ‘Antisemitism’; A review of antisemitic content in various countries and across languages; A comparison between past and present manifestations of antisemitism and anti-Israel sentiment; Why won’t the social networks remove content that calls for the destruction of Israel?

 - Where is Antisemitism Headed in the United States of America?

 The waves of hatred and the violent events that plague the Jewish communities in America, a discussion of current events and their influence on the rise of antisemitism in the US.

 - Social Networks Workshops: